loft-demos/vcluster-charts/README.md

 The `.tgz` for the chart may be downloades from the [repository releases](https://github.com/loft-demos/vcluster-charts/releases) and the chart is meant to be used with the vcluster-pro images published in the [loft-demos/k8s-image-mirror GitHub Container Registry](https://github.com/loft-demos/k8s-image-mirror/pkgs/container/vcluster-pro).

 ## Usage
-Create a `vcluster.yaml` with the following values (along with any other additional configuration needed based on the [vCluster configuration reference documentation](https://www.vcluster.com/docs/vcluster/configure/vcluster-yaml/):
+Create a `vcluster.yaml` with the following values (along with any other additional configuration needed based on the [vCluster configuration reference documentation](https://www.vcluster.com/docs/vcluster/configure/vcluster-yaml/).
+The tag should match one of the tags of the loft-demos/k8s-image-mirror/ [vcluster-pro images with embeeded k8s binaries](https://github.com/loft-demos/k8s-image-mirror/pkgs/container/vcluster-pro) and configured as below:

 > [!NOTE]
 > Currently, only the [vanilla Kubernetes distribution](https://kubernetes.io/releases/) is supported. `k8s` is the default `controlPlane.distro` and is enabled by default, so no additional configuration is needed for the `distro`.

 ```yaml
 controlPlane: